Coderad32/Coderad32/README.md

 ## 📌 Current Focus
 - Enhancing my GitHub with clean, well‑documented projects
 - Growing *Mars Preserve*, my long‑term organic software vision
 ---

-## 🌄 A Bit About Me
-I’m a curious, self‑driven learner who enjoys the independence of remote work and the quiet of the mountains.
-I love building things — whether it’s a polished website, a futuristic concept, or a clever automation script.
-Every project is a chance to learn something new.

----

 ## What is GitHub Sponsorship?